LLM Construction

 Gated FFN (SwiGLU / GeGLU)

-Since 2023, essentially every frontier LLM (Llama 2, Llama 3, Mistral, Mixtral, DeepSeek, Qwen, Gemma) replaces the two-matrix FFN with a gated variant that has three projection matrices :
+Many current decoder-only LLM families, including Llama 2, Llama 3, Mistral, Mixtral, DeepSeek, Qwen, and Gemma, replace the two-matrix FFN with a gated variant that has three projection matrices :

 where is elementwise product, , , and is SiLU (SwiGLU) or GeLU (GeGLU).
 The gate modulates the activation elementwise.